 ACCESSIBLE INGREDIENTS: Even though this is an eggless cake, you don’t need any special egg replacers!
 We’re using a specially crafted ratio of ingredients to create a fluffy cake that doesn’t fall apart.

-VERSATILE: This coffee cake is the perfect breakfast cake, treat with your daily coffee or for dessert.
+VERSATILE: This coffee cake is the perfect breakfast cake or treat with your daily coffee.
+It’s special enough for dessert, just like my coffee cake cookies!

 Simple ingredients you’ll need